Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 See all ocean and river cruise lines

-Unlike most cruise lines, Costa has a Mediterranean season that runs throughout the year.
-It also operates Northern European cruises in the warmer months.
-Several transatlantic crossings are sandwiched into the schedule, since a number of Costa ships operate in the Caribbean during the winter months.
+Unlike most cruise lines, Costa has a Mediterranean season that includes the winter months.
+It also operates Northern European cruises in the warmer season.
+Several transatlantic crossings are sandwiched into the schedule, since a number of Costa ships operate in the Caribbean and South America during the winter.

 Cruise line's Web site: